Social Media Marketing Trends: Insights & Predictions From 19 Experts

 Ashley Zeckman, Director of Marketing at Benovate

-There are two major shifts already taking hold of social media that will only be amplified in 2015.
+There are two major shifts already taking hold of social media that will only be amplified.

 - Consumers have already began blocking out brands and content that feel automated.
-In order for a brand to show real value in 2015, they’re going to have to look and feel like real people.
+In order for a brand to show real value, they’re going to have to look and feel like real people.
 Consumers buy based on trust and emotion, so having a powerful voice behind your brand is a must.